-Declining commodity prices may require the Partnership to reduce capital expenditures or distributions to partners, or both, as cash from operating activities decline.
+Declining commodity prices may impact the Partnership's ability to pay distributions to partners, or fund capital expenditures, or both, as cash from operating activities decline.

-The Partnership did not make any distributions to Investing Partners during 2014 as a result of the Partnership building cash reserves to fund future asset retirement obligations (ARO).
+The Partnership did not make any distributions to Investing Partners during 2015 as a result of lower oil and gas prices during the year and the Partnership utilizing cash to fund asset retirement obligations (ARO).
 The Partnership's goal is to maintain cash and cash equivalents in the Partnership at least sufficient to cover its undiscounted future ARO.
-If oil and natural gas prices remain at or fall below levels at the end of 2014, the Partnership may not be able to make a distribution to Investing Partners during 2015.
+If oil and natural gas prices remain at or fall below levels at the end of 2015, the Partnership may not be able to make a distribution to Investing Partners during 2016.
 Declines in cash from operating activities may reduce funds available for capital expenditures.